OpenStreetMap logo OpenStreetMap

 10. Natural landscape (specifically aimed at mountain or water navigation)

-2. Protect areas from development and industrial operations
+4. Protect areas from commercial development

 My research methods and common tags

 For most trails that I add I do extensive research from over a dozen sources to ensure correct naming of features and points of interest.
-I’ll often add the sac_scale, trail_visibility, trailblazed, trailblazed:visibility, assisted_trail, informal, access, description, and note tags to further safety.
+I’ll often add the sac_scale, trail_visibility, trailblazed, assisted_trail, informal, access, description, and note tags to further safety.
 The main sources I use are my own surveys, satellite imagery, the Strava heatmap, NRCAN’s HRDEM Lidar dataset, LidarBC, and the BC Data Catalogue.

 Regarding “informal” tag